Createdd/Writing/articles/VotingApp.md

 The next step is to authenticate locally.
 There is actually not much to it, since we have already set up the environment.

 - first, update your user schema for local (defining email and password)
-- add the bcrypt package for securing passwords
+- add the bcrypt-nodejs package for securing passwords
+- add hashing and validating password methods to your Schema
-- then I define the routes (this process always clarifies what I actually want to implement)
+- then define the routes (this process always clarifies what I actually want to implement)
 - make sure to differentiate between signup and login!
--
+- I installed EJS as view engine to actually being able to test my signup and login properly